2022–23 Swiss Super League: Player of the Round

 The best player of the Super League and Challenge League for each matchday is voted for by the viewers from among a selection of players.

 Player of the Month

-The best player of the month in the Super League and Challenge League is chosen by the viewers from among five nominees.
+The Player of the Month in the Super League and Challenge League is chosen by the viewers from among five nominees.
 The following table shows the winner (in dark grey) and the other nominees for each month where a Player of the Month was chosen.

 Overall

+Team of the Season

+The Team of the Season was selected by votes for each position by the viewers from among a selection.
+The winners were announced on 29 June 2023.